Kold011/DyingDungeon/README.md

 # Build Instructions
 1. Run the Win-GenProjects.bat file located in the Scripts folder to generate the Visual Studio 2022 project and solution files.
-2. Open the Dying Dungeon solution located at in repository root folder.
+2. Open the Dying Dungeon solution located in the repository root folder.
 3. Build the solution in Debug or Relase.

 # Controls
-Dying Dungeon supports both keyboard controls and mouse input to interact with the game/
+Dying Dungeon supports both keyboard and mouse controls to interact with the game

 ## Keyboard
 * Use the arrow keys to cycle through which enemy to target